henrylo212/YouBeauty/README.md

 3. About-us page:
 As a user/salon, I want to easily contact the Admins when I have an issue that cannot be resolved on my own

+Extra user stories to consider:
+19. As a salon, I want to be able to cancel appointments in case of emergencies where I can not provide my services
+20. As a salon, I want to be able update booking appointments in case a customer reschedules
+21. As a user, I want to be able to reschedule my appointments in case of emergencies

 ---
 Other information...